Skip to content

 Rosters

-We are already overstretched – both on the floor and in the back office.
-Corona conditions are making this even more apparent as we are wondering whether we should stretch our elastic workforce just that little bit more before the wave hits so that we have a rested and well cohort, ready to go.
-Those of us that work in mixed EDs know that paediatric workforce planning is furthest from our minds as we read of the Italian situation.
+We are already overstretched—both on the floor and in the back office.
+Corona conditions are making this even more apparent, as we wonder whether we should stretch our elastic workforce just that little bit more before the wave hits so that we have a rested and well-rested cohort ready to go.
+Those of us who work in mixed EDs know that paediatric workforce planning is furthest from our minds as we read of the Italian situation.

-Should (when?) the pandemic stretch on for months considerations need to be given to staff longevity.
+Should (when?) the pandemic stretch on for months, considerations need to be given to staff longevity.
 Will there be a burnt-out generation of ED physicians who have seen and been exposed to too much?
 What about those who have had much-needed leave cancelled?
-Perhaps some of the daily load can be taken up with doctors from those specialities who have a lower case burden?
-Orthopaedic registrars could oversea minor-injuries clinics in a remote location.
-Dermatology trainees could answer the question of “What on earth is that rash?” in a medical/non-COVID assessment area?
+Perhaps some of the daily load can be taken up with doctors from those specialities with a lower case burden?
+Orthopaedic registrars could oversee clinics for minor injuries in remote locations.
+Dermatology trainees could answer, “What on earth is that rash?” in a medical/non-COVID assessment area.

-Healthcare workers that work across sites are already being asked to reduce cross-campus travel.
+Healthcare workers who work across sites are already being asked to reduce cross-campus travel.

-Though we go to work for our patients we also need to be mindful that we too may become patients.
+Though we go to work for our patients, we also need to be mindful that we may become patients.
 None of us is immune to catching the disease.
-In its mild form, it will be an inconvenience to us, our loved ones, and our colleagues.
+In its mild form, it will inconvenience us, our loved ones, and our colleagues.
 But healthcare workers will die.
 Healthcare workers have already died.
 How do we mitigate the risks for the more vulnerable?
-What should we do with the older, more at-risk, paediatrician, the immunosuppressed healthcare worker, the pregnant trainee?
+What should we do with the older, more at-risk paediatrician, the immunosuppressed healthcare worker, and the pregnant trainee?
 These are questions that have not yet been answered.

 Everyday life

-As we are being asked to work longer hours how many hospitals have made provision for routine, everyday tasks?
-How many have designated areas for staff to catch some sleep before driving home?
+As we are asked to work longer hours, how many hospitals have made provisions for routine, everyday tasks?
+How many have designated areas for staff to sleep before driving home?
 How many are providing scrubs for staff to change into or are helping with the laundry?
 The last thing most of us feel like when we get home is loading up the washing machine (and then putting it out to dry.
 But how clean are your everyday clothes?
 Your stethoscope?
 Your phone?

 How are workplaces supporting that other basic physiological need – food?
-With supermarkets reducing their opening hours how are healthcare workers being supported?
-McDonald’s in the UK is offering free drinks to those with NHS cards but you can only last so long on caffeinated brown water.
+With supermarkets reducing their opening hours, how are healthcare workers being supported?
+McDonald’s in the UK offers free drinks to those with NHS cards, but you can only last so long on caffeinated brown water.

 Information dissemination

-The situation with SARS-CoV19-2 is a rapidly evolving one with advice changing on a daily basis.
-Most hospitals have set up incident management teams that meet at an executive level to discuss the changes that may impact our day to day – cancelling elective surgery, moving departments.
-Making sure that information trickles down from an operational level to a clinical level can be hard, especially with a workforce that might be relying on bank or agency staff.
-A lot of departments are trialling WhatsApp groups as a means of sharing the very latest information but it is still possible for a key piece of information to be lost in the stream.
+The situation with SARS-CoV19-2 is rapidly evolving, with advice changing daily.
+Most hospitals have set up incident management teams that meet at an executive level to discuss the changes that may impact our day-to-day – cancelling elective surgery and moving departments.
+Ensuring that information trickles down from an operational level to a clinical level can be hard, especially with a workforce relying on bank or agency staff.
+A lot of departments are trialling WhatsApp groups as a means of sharing the latest information, but it is still possible for a key piece of information to be lost in the stream.

 Education

 Most hospitals have now cancelled face-to-face education sessions.
-There are plenty of of resources available to help educators plan sessions remotely.
+Plenty of resources are available to help educators plan sessions remotely.
 This series from ALiEM is the standout.
-The DFTB team hope to be adding more resources for you shortly (especially if we get put in isolation).
+The DFTB team hopes to add more resources for you shortly (especially if we get put in isolation).

 Students

-A number of universities have pulled their students from clinical placements or placed restrictions on their interactions with patients e.g. not to see a respiratory patient.
-Many feel that they should be doing something and a number of great initiatives have been suggested.
+Several universities have pulled their students from clinical placements or placed restrictions on their interactions with patients, e.g. not to see a respiratory patient.
+Many feel they should be doing something, and some great initiatives have been suggested.
 One group has launched a childcare service for healthcare providers.
-With schools in the UK due to close early for the Easter break this will come as a welcome relief to many who may usually rely on (at-risk) relatives.
+With schools in the UK due to close early for the Easter break, this will come as a welcome relief to many who may usually rely on (at-risk) relatives.
 It has also been suggested that they would make excellent scribes to speed up the standard clerking process.
 Let us know what else is going on.

 Morale